Back to District of Columbia

 What This Bill Does

-• Defines a private vehicle-for-hire operator as someone who must be registered with a company that is allowed to operate in D.C.
+• Defines a private vehicle-for-hire operator as someone who must be registered with a company that is allowed to operate in DC.

 Who It Names or Affects

-• Ride-share drivers in Washington, D.C.
+• Ride-share drivers in the District of Columbia

-• Companies providing ride-sharing services in D.C.
+• Companies providing ride-sharing services in DC

 Terms To Know